 Following a 2003 competitive interview, Dublin City Council commissioned PKA to prepare a masterplan for the council-owned lands at Charlemont Street, Dublin 2.

-Following a 2003 invited competition, PKA were appointed as Dublin City Council's architects to develop a masterplan for the area between Talbot Street and Sean McDermott Street, a key element of the NEIC Integrated Area Plan's strategy to transform Dublin's most deprived urban area into a neighbourhood where people would choose to live and work, now and into the future.
+Following a 2003 invited competition, PKA were appointed as Dublin City Council's architects to develop a masterplan for the area between Talbot Street and Sean McDermott Street, a key element of the NEIC Integrated Area Plan.